LucvZon/LoViMAB/README.md

 Key sections to adjust:

 - `Sample Configuration`: Choose a sample name and supply a path to its corresponding fastq.gz files.
-- `External Database and Script Paths`: Set the diamond and checkv databases.
+- `External Database`: Set the paths for the diamond and checkv databases.
 - `Virus Selection`: Fill in a species name and its corresponding FASTA reference file.

 Optional sections: